| | | |

 Sausage, Mushroom, and Basil Marinara over Gemelli

-It was rainy and cold all weekend long which made me crave some comfort food.
-My husband suggested Italian for dinner so I made some pasta with homemade sauce.
+It was rainy and cold all weekend long, which made me crave some comfort food.
+My husband suggested Italian for dinner, so I made this sausage, mushroom, and basil marinara over gemelli recipe.
 My house smelled amazing while the sauce simmered.
-The flavor of the sauce was terrific and I really loved the little sausage balls.
-This dish was a big hit with everyone especially my son who gobbled it up in no time.
-I combined this sauce with gemelli pasta and served it with some crusty bread and my House Salad for a tasty meal.
+This easy pasta with meat sauce was a big hit with everyone, especially my son, who devoured two servings.
+This pasta with meat sauce paired nicely with crusty bread and my house salad with Fran’s vinaigrette.

 Sausage, Mushroom, and Basil Marinara over Gemelli